Teodor92/cv-assets/README.md

 ## Education

+### **Entrepreneurship** - **9 Academy** - Sofia, Bulgaria

+A practical program that revolves around entrepreneurship, marketing, strategy, PR, HR and other aspects of a successful business organization.

 ### **MSc Software Engineering** - **University of Amsterdam** - Amsterdam, The Netherlands - 5.9/6 GPA

 - An intense, one year, master program in software engineering.